Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/1-write-plan-overview.md

 ![DMP Assistant - Sharing and Reuse 1](../img/dmp-guide/dmp-sharing-and-reuse-1.png)
 ![DMP Assistant - Sharing and Reuse 2](../img/dmp-guide/dmp-sharing-and-reuse-2.png)

-- What research outputs will be shared and in what form? (e.g. raw, processed, analyzed, and model).
+### What research outputs will be shared and in what form? (e.g. raw, processed, analyzed, and model).
-- Can your data and research outputs be shared with an open license?
+###Can your data and research outputs be shared with an open license?
+for how to choose a license, please see the [open license](4-open-licensing.md) page.
-- What steps will be taken to help the research community know that your research outputs exist?
+### What steps will be taken to help the research community know that your research outputs exist?

 ## Responsibilities and Resources